WHAT to plant and WHEN? Planting guide for the sub-tropics

 You don’t need a lot of land to grow your own food – you just have to start!

 My Mullumbimby garden where I have over 50 perennial food plants scattered among the flowers and shrubs.
-The annuals I grow in raised beds and pots.
+Another 25 annuals I grow in raised beds and pots.